Inputs

 Syntax of Filters

 There are several supported filter syntaxes.
-First we demonstrate the simplest filter, which uses the implied eq operator to retrieve all results where exactly equals :
+First we demonstrate the simplest filter, which uses the implied eq operator to retrieve all results where <field> exactly equals <value>:

 For example, to filter call logs List Call Logs response by call type, your query would look like this: